Claude Sonnet 4.5 vs Gemini 2.5 Pro

 Deep dive

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while Gemini 2.5 Pro lists $1.25/1M input and $10/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while Gemini 2.5 Pro lists tiered pricing: <=200K tokens is $1.25/1M input and $10/1M output; >200K tokens is $2.50/1M input and $15/1M output.
 A 70/30 input-output blend puts Gemini 2.5 Pro lower by about $2.72 per million blended tokens.
-Availability is 8 providers versus 3, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 4, so concentration risk also matters.

 FAQ